-The 19-20 season will mark Rafael Payare’s inaugural season as Music Director of San Diego Symphony and already their relationship has been recognised as one of the most dynamic in North America.
+The 20-21 season will mark Rafael Payare’s second season as Music Director of San Diego Symphony and already their relationship has been recognised as one of the most dynamic in North America.
 He has also recently been announced as the next Music Director of the Orchestre symphonique de Montréal where he will take the title of Music Director Designate from September 2021 and will commence as Music Director from the 22-23 season for an initial period of 5 years.
 His profound musicianship, technical brilliance and charismatic presence on the podium has elevated him as one of the most sought-after conductors.
 He was Principal Conductor and Music Director of the Ulster Orchestra from 2014 – 2019 with whom he appeared twice at the BBC Proms in 2016 and 2019.
 The Orchestra recently named him Conductor Laureate in recognition of his vast artistic contribution to the Orchestra and City of Belfast during his five year tenure.

 As an opera conductor, he made his acclaimed debut at Glyndebourne Festival in 2019 conducting Rossini’s Il barbiere di Siviglia and has conducted Madame Butterfly and La Boheme for Royal Swedish Opera and a new production of La Traviata at Malmo Opera.
 During the 20-21 season, he will make his debut at the Staatsoper Berlin conducting La Boheme.
-In July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia and in July 2015 he was appointed Principal Conductor and conducted performances of Gounod’s ‘Romeo and Juliette’ and a performance of Beethoven Symphony No. 9 in memory of Lorin Maazel.
+In July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia and in July 2015 he was appointed Principal Conductor and conducted performances of Gounod ‘Romeo and Juliette’ and a performance of Beethoven Symphony No 9 in memory of Lorin Maazel.